Super Mario: Collectibles

 Super Mario level design traditionally incorporates distributed yellow coins as puzzles, rewards, and guidance through the level.
 Coins are often found floating in the air in groups.
 Most Super Mario games award the player an extra life once a certain amount of coins are collected, commonly 50 or 100.
 Several coin variants exist, such as blue coins, red coins, silver coins, dragon coins, star coins, and more.
-In 64, Sunshine, Galaxy, and Galaxy 2, coins replenish health (and air, when the character is underwater).
+In 64, Sunshine, Galaxy, and Galaxy 2, coins replenish health, and air, when the character is underwater.

 In 64 and Sunshine, collecting 100 coins in a level results in a Power Star or Shine Sprite respectively.
 There are also stages in 64 that reward a Power Star for collecting eight red coins in a level, worth two normal coins each.
 In 64, a blue coin is worth five normal coins.
 In Sunshine, blue coins act as a side quest when brought to the Delfino Bank and for every ten blue coins deposited, Mario will earn a Shine Sprite.
 In the Galaxy series, after finishing each game once, missions unlock where Mario or Luigi have to collect 100 purple coins to earn a Power Star.
 In Galaxy 2, they can also be used to feed "Hungry Luma" characters that can turn into either an item or another planet/level.

 The games often feature other collectibles found in levels to progress in the overworld, most frequently with the visual motif of a star.
 They are typically situated in locations that are not readily found or reached, awarded for completing stunts, or are objectives given by NPCs.
 They include the Power Stars in Super Mario 64 and the Super Mario Galaxy games, Shine Sprites in Super Mario Sunshine, Cat Shines in Bowser's Fury, Star Coins in the New Super Mario Bros. series, Star Medals in Super Mario 3D Land, Green Stars in the Galaxy games and Super Mario 3D World, and Power Moons in Super Mario Odyssey.
-In Super Mario Land 2, there are six Golden Coin collectibles that must be collected to finish the game.
+In Super Mario Land 2, there are six Golden Coin collectibles that must be collected to unlock Wario's castle and battle Wario.